Models produced before October 1984

 7. Remove the drive belt from the pump pulley.

-8. Remove the three bolts and remove the pulley from the pump shaft (see fig. 24.8).
+8. Unscrew the three bolts and remove the pulley from the pump shaft (see fig. 24.8).

-Pic.
-24.8.
-Remove the three bolts and remove the pulley from the pump shaft
+Fig. 24.8.
+Unscrew the three bolts and remove the pulley from the pump shaft

-9. Remove the two mounting bolts at the back of the pump bracket and remove the threaded mounting plate from the front (see fig. 24.9).
+9. Remove the two mounting bolts at the rear of the pump bracket and remove the threaded mounting plate at the front (see fig. 24.9).

-10. Loosen and remove the adjusting lock bolt at the rear of the pump, then remove the lock nut and gear adjuster.
+10. Loosen and remove the adjusting lock bolt at the rear of the pump, then remove the lock nut and adjuster gear.

 11. Remove the pump from the engine.